Buckingham's rebellion: Background

 It is possible that they planned to depose Richard III and place Edward V back on the throne, and that when rumours arose that Edward and his brother were dead, Buckingham proposed that Henry Tudor, Earl of Richmond should return from exile, take the throne and marry Elizabeth of York, elder sister of the Tower Princes.

 The Lancastrian claim to the throne had descended to Henry Tudor on the death of Henry VI and his son Edward of Westminster in 1471, thus ending the line of Henry IV.
-Henry's father, Edmund Tudor, 1st Earl of Richmond, had been a half-brother of Henry VI on their mothers side, but Henry's claim to royalty was through his own mother, Margaret Beaufort.
+Henry's father, Edmund Tudor, 1st Earl of Richmond, had been a half-brother of Henry VI on their mother’s side, but Henry's claim to royalty was through his own mother, Margaret Beaufort.
 She was a granddaughter of John Beaufort, who was the second oldest son of John of Gaunt, the third son of Edward III.
 John Beaufort had been illegitimate at birth, though later legitimised by the marriage of his parents.
 Henry had spent much of his childhood under siege in Harlech Castle or in exile in Brittany.
 After 1471, Edward IV had preferred to belittle Henry's pretensions to the crown, and made only sporadic attempts to secure him.
 However, his mother, Margaret Beaufort, had been twice remarried, first to Buckingham's uncle, and then to Thomas, Lord Stanley, one of Edward's principal officers, and continually promoted her son's rights.

 Buckingham's precise motivation has been called "obscure"; he had been treated well by Richard.
 The traditional naming of the rebellion after him has been labelled a misnomer, with John Morton and Reginald Bray more plausible leaders.